hackforla/website/CONTRIBUTING.md

 **If you need a text editor to work on code, [VS Code](https://code.visualstudio.com/download) is recommended by the team, but feel free to use a text editor of your choice.**

-**If you have any other questions about your contributing process, feel free to reach out to the team in the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) slack channel.**
+**If you have any other questions about your contributing process, feel free to reach out to the team in the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) Slack channel.**
 <br><br>

 ## **Table of Contents**